 Boost your level of antioxidants and anti-inflammatory with the best Mediterranean quinoa salad with olives.
-Packed with proteins, minerals, and vitamins this quinoa salad is a combination of rich flavors!
+Packed with proteins, minerals, and vitamins this quinoa salad recipe is a combination of rich flavors!

-This vegan Mediterranean quinoa salad is rich in flavors offering you a luscious salad; from soft quinoa, crunchy watery bell peppers, zesty olives, sweet cherry tomatoes to meaty lupini beans.
+This Mediterranean quinoa salad is rich in flavors offering you a luscious salad; from soft quinoa, crunchy watery bell peppers, zesty olives, sweet cherry tomatoes to meaty lupini beans.

 - They're a good source of manganese, potassium, phosphorus, magnesium, iron, calcium, and copper